Skip to main content

 Metatype comes with some built-in policies, but you can use the Deno runtime to define your own:

-• policies.public() is an alias for Policy(PureFunMat("() => true")) providing everyone open access.
+• policies.public() is an alias for deno.policy("public", "() => 'PASS'") providing everyone open access while still allowing field level custom access.

-Policies are hierarchical in the sense that the request starts with a denial, and the root materializers must explicitly provide an access or not.
+Policies are hierarchical in the sense that the request starts with a denial, and the root functions must explicitly provide an access or not.
 Once access granted, any further types can either inherit or override the access.
 Policies evaluate in order in case multiple ones are defined.

 Loading...